What is Laparoscopic Neutering?

 The bottom line is that laparoscopic neutering is a far safer, less painful, and a more modern method.

 Is Laparoscopic Neutering more expensive than traditional neutering?

 Laparoscopic surgery costs more than traditional neutering because it is carried out by a specialist surgeon and requires specialist equipment.
 Laparoscopic surgery equipment is also costly to purchase and maintain, it takes extra training, experience and a higher level of surgical expertise.
 The exact variance in cost depends on the size of the dog, however, most owners find the procedure is worth the money.

 Laparoscopic surgery requires both specialist equipment and an experienced surgeon to carry out the procedure.
 Compared to human laparoscopic procedures, a very small portion of pet surgery in the UK is performed laparoscopically, although there is a steady increase in practices that are providing this service.

 How can I book an appointment for this procedure for my dog?

-If you are an existing Village Vet client, you can contact your vet and they will put you in touch with the team at London Vet Specialists.
-If you are not an existing client and would like to get more information, simply call any of our practices or London Vet Specialists directly on 020 7433 0155.
+If you are an existing Village Vet client, you can contact your vet and they will put you in touch with the closest team.
+If you are not an existing client and would like to get more information, simply call Village Vet Hampstead.
 If you reside in Hertfordshire, you can contact our St Albans (Caytons) practice.
-If you reside in Cambridge, you can contact our Village Vet Whittlesford Hospital.
+If you reside in Cambridgeshire, you can contact our Village Vet Whittlesford Hospital.

 We will happily answer any further questions that you might have.